Find Affordable College Courses

 East Lansing, MI

-Michigan State University ranked #16 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
-Michigan State is a fairly large public school located in the city of East Lansing.
+Michigan State University landed the #16 spot in the 2023 rankings for the best communication and journalism programs.
+Michigan State is a very large public school located in the small city of East Lansing.

 The average amount in student loans that communication and journalism majors at Michigan State take out is $26,374.
 This translates to an average monthly loan payment of $454, based on a 10-year repayment plan.

-Illinois Media School-Chicago Campus did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #17 on the list.
-Illinois Media School-Chicago Campus is a small private for-profit school located in the large city of Chicago.
+Illinois Media School-Chicago Campus ranked #17 on this year’s Best Communication & Journalism Schools in the Great Lakes Region list.
+Illinois Media School-Chicago Campus is a fairly small private for-profit school located in the large city of Chicago.

 While working on their degree, communication and journalism majors at Illinois Media School-Chicago Campus accumulate an average of around $12,667 in student debt.
 The average monthly payment of a loan this size is about $105, assuming that the borrower is on a 10-year repayment plan.